 “The mountain!?
 You don’t mean the Solitary Mountain do you?”

-“The only mountain that is at the edge of the borders of Kingdom of Dragon’s and the center of the Forgotten forest.
+“The mountain is at the edge of the borders of the Kingdom of Dragon’s.
+Also, it is at the center of the Forgotten forest.
 Not only that, on the other side of the mountain is the ocean.”

 I couldn’t help but be silent.
 I didn’t go out to survey the land to know what was on the other side of the mountain.
 Today was truthfully my first day out.